GiarettaPaolo/orbital-mechanics/README.md

 \end{array}
 \]

 The challenge is to optimize the transfer using impulsive burns by minimizing the required **delta-v** and transit time.
-The project explores not only the standard Hohmann transfer but also **six additional transfer methods** to improve efficiency.
+The project explores not only the standard Hohmann transfer with periapsis and plane chaneg maneuvers, but also **six additional transfer methods** to improve efficiency.

 ---